natoriamilligan/natoriamilligan/README.md

 - 🌱 I’m currently learning **AWS, React, Bootstrap**

-- 👨‍💻 All of my projects are available at [www.natoria.tech](https://www.natoria.tech)
+- 👨‍💻 All of my projects are available at [www.natoria.tech](https://www.natoria.tech) or on Github

 - 📫 How to reach me **natoriamilligan@gmail.com**